Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Image Analysis for Scintillator Inspection

 \subsection{Detection of Surface Protrusions}

 To detect protrusions, the extracted contours are compared with the edge lines obtained via the Hough transform.
 Regions where the contour extends outside the edges are identified as possible protrusions.
-To avoid false positives caused by thin fibers or surface dust, the fraction of bright pixels in the corresponding area is used as a quantitative measure.
+Since no special cleaning procedure is applied prior to measurement, small dust particles or fibers may remain on the cube surface and occasionally appear in the captured images.
+These contaminants may be falsely identified as protrusions.
+To avoid such false positives, the fraction of bright pixels in the corresponding area is used as a quantitative measure.
 Only regions exceeding a specified brightness threshold are classified as actual protrusions.